 circulation, which can be caused by damaged blood vessels

 arterial disease, a condition in which the arteries contract due to stress or exposure

 to cold weather

 or clots in an artificial bypass graft

-are some factors that may compromise the results and require a repeat of the
+some factors that may compromise the results, which means the test will need to

 results will be sent to your doctor.
-If abnormalities are found, your
+If any abnormalities are found, your